-This is the first time that I can tell that this proposal has ever been proposed in a published form.
+This is the first time I can tell that this proposal has ever been proposed in a published form.

 Indirect access pushes the boundaries into a tying arrangement or tying agreement.
-Under indirect access, SAP will often ask for a customer that purchase ERP licenses when a non-SAP system is connected to the system.
+Under indirect access, SAP will often ask for a customer that purchases ERP licenses when a non-SAP system is connected to the system.
 Let us review an example.

-Let us take a look at say the workflow involved in production planning and scheduling.
+Let us take a look at, say, the workflow involved in production planning and scheduling.
 Production planning and scheduling is cannot efficiently be performed in any ERP system, as covered in my article, Why do Companies Keep Using ERP/MRP Systems for Production Planning and Scheduling?
 Therefore it is a common application to connect to ERP systems.

 - If a non-SAP production planning system were connected to SAP ERP, then planned production orders would be sent back to SAP ERP.
 Then the planned production order could become an actual production order in SAP ERP.
 So is the external system leveraging the functionality in SAP ERP?
-Well sort of, it depends on what we mean.
+Well, sort of, it depends on what we mean.